remyoudompheng/isogeny_weber/README.md

 at most a few seconds even for `l=997`.
 It may take a couple of minutes when working over an extension field depending on CPU performance.

+## On-the-fly computation of Weber modular polynomials

+The module `isogeny_weber.poldb_compute` performs computations of Weber modular polynomials.
+It does not use the isogeny volcano algorithm, but transcendental methods from:

+Andreas Enge, Computing modular polynomials in quasi-linear time, Math.
+Comp.
+78 (2009), 1809-1824 doi:10.1090/S0025-5718-09-02199-1

+The fast computation functions from FLINT library are used.
+This is usually faster than PARI `polmodular(l, 1)` which uses isogeny volcanoes to compute Weber modular polynomials.

+It takes a few minutes to recompute polynomials for l < 1000 and about an hour to recompute polynomials for l < 2000.

+Note that in the case of SEA, the coefficients of Weber modular polynomials have approximately the same size as the base field.

 ## Application to point counting

 As an application, a toy implementation of the SEA algorithm